Writing

 Two Black Female Authors Discuss Writing

 Critics and readers have fallen in love with author Sarah M. Broom’s ambitious debut novel, The Yellow House.
-The Whiting Foundation, which provided Broom its Creative Nonfiction Grant in 2016, argues that the engrossing tale — which covers 100 years of the writer’s own family records in New Orleans — is set to “come to be a contemporary conventional.”
+The Whiting Foundation, which provided Broom its Creative Nonfiction Grant in 2016, argues that the engrossing tale — which covers 100 years of the writer’s family records in New Orleans — is set to “come to be a contemporary conventional.”

 Two Black Female Authors Discuss Writing 1